Magical Covent Garden Market

 A modern and spacious luxury 2-bedroom/2-bathroom apartment located in London’s most central and famous Covent Garden area.
 Being in the heart of London, this apartment has everything on its doorstep.
 Along with Covent Garden’s rich heritage, cobbled Piazza, and eclectic range of theatres (including the Royal Opera and Royal Ballet), you will be spoiled with its world-class shopping and international dining options.

 Offering city views, a terrace and free WiFi, Urban Chic – Covent Garden offers accommodation ideally set in London, within a short distance of Royal Opera House, Covent Garden and Lyceum Theatre.

-Each unit has a fully equipped kitchen with a microwave, a seating area, a flat-screen TV, a washing machine, and a private bathroom with bath or shower and a hairdryer.
-A fridge, an oven and stovetop are also offered, as well as a kettle and a coffee machine.
+Each unit has a fully equipped kitchen with a microwave, a seating area, a flat-screen TV, a washing machine, and a private bathroom with a bath or shower and a hairdryer.
+A fridge, an oven and a stovetop are also offered, as well as a kettle and a coffee machine.

-Boasting city views, The Hidden Secret in Covent Garden features accommodation with a balcony and a kettle, around 50 m from Royal Opera House.
+Boasting city views, The Hidden Secret in Covent Garden features accommodation with a balcony and a kettle, around 50 m from the Royal Opera House.
 Free WiFi is available in this apartment, situated 200 m from Theatre Royal Drury Lane and 200 m from Covent Garden.

 The apartment has 2 bedrooms, a flat-screen TV with satellite channels, an equipped kitchen with a dishwasher and a microwave, a washing machine, and 1 bathroom with a shower.